infixtrading/flashbot/README.md

 # Flashbot
 [![Build Status](https://travis-ci.org/infixtrading/flashbot.svg?branch=master)](https://travis-ci.org/infixtrading/flashbot)

-Flashbot is a Java and Scala library for building, simulating, and running low-latency Cryptocurrency trading strategies.
-It provides Akka actors for building a cluster of market data servers and trading engines.
+Flashbot is a Java and Scala library for building, simulating, and running low-latency Cryptocurrency trading strategies as a cluster.
+It provides Akka actors for building market data servers and running trading engines.
 A main focus of this library is to make it easier to go from backtest to live strategy.

 ## Overview
 Market data servers (the `DataServer` actor) connect to outside data sources such as exchange websockets or 3rd party signals.
 They persist and serve that data.
 Here's a list of features: